-· Although the grassfed beef retail segment in the US is relatively small, demand for higher value chilled grassfed beef is increasing.
+Although the grassfed beef retail segment in the US is relatively small, demand for higher value chilled grassfed beef is increasing.
 Some of the most popular cuts include ground and steak cuts like tenderloin, striploin and rib eye.
+Sales of grassfed beef have been doubling since 2012 at the same time conventionally raised beef has largely stagnated.

 In the retail sector, supermarkets are the main purchase channel for Australian grassfed beef.
-However, limited 'country of origin' labelling at point of purchase is challenging for Australian product to be differentiated in the sector.
+However, no requirement for 'country of origin' labelling at point of purchase is challenging for Australian product to be differentiated in the sector.

-Where do shoppers buy Australian beef - 2017
+Where do shoppers buy Australian beef - 2018

-Source: MLA Global Tracker US, 2017
+Source: MLA Global Tracker US, 2018